tc39/proposal-iterator.range/compare.md

 | Haskell            | `[start,next_element_to_infer_step..to]`                                   |
 | F#                 | `seq { start .. step .. to }`                                              |

 Haskell: The `[start..to]` syntax produces a list.
-Due to lazy evaluation of Haskell, its range semantics is different from most languages.
+Due to lazy evaluation in Haskell, its range semantics are different from most languages.

 ### Support decimal steps (0.1, 0.2, 0.3, ...)